maddybo/maddybo/README.md

 # Magda Bo
-I'm Magda from Europe, and I do content on Development.
-Vue, NodeJS and Unity Developer.
+I'm Magda from Europe.
+Vue, NodeJS (NestJS and pure expressJS) and Unity Developer.